 Seeing!
 A Photon's Journey Across Space, Time and Mind

 SEEING is a full-immersion planetarium program, using hemispheric 2D and 3D animations and video to teach how human vision works.
 Imagery from all over the world including humanity, landscapes, skyscapes, wildlife and of space are the backdrop for photo-realistic animations, which are used to create a story of a photons' journey through the eye and its conversion to an electro-chemical impulse that then travels the neuro pathways of the brain to the various centers that create the image the brain sees.
 A photon's journey across space, time, and the mind.
 Planetarium show based on a 1-hr PBS documentary "Sight--The Story of Vision" weaving a tale of the journey of humanity that discovered the science, technology and medicine that allows us to understand how sight works, cure diseases of the eye and correct vision.
 (22min.)
 All Ages.

 Stories in the Stars

-On Dino Planet, Professor Schwartz has been raising dinosaurs since they were eggs, so join the professor for an exciting journey in his old car.
-Observe different types of dinosaurs as the tour winds through tropical forests, an abandoned launch site and a frozen sled track.
-He might need to use his knowledge and your help to evade some of the pets and return everyone home safely!
+On Dino Planet, Professor Schwartz has been raising dinosaurs since they were eggs.
+Now he would like to show you his pre-historic pets.
+Join him for an exciting and educational journey.
+Observe and learn about different types of dinosaurs as the tour winds through majestic tropical forests, an abandoned launch site and a frozen sled track.
+The professor is keen to share all he has learned about the creatures in his care.
+He might need to use his knowledge to return everyone home safely.
 All ages.